yuliangyan0807/yuliangyan0807.github.io/content/post/get-started/index.md

 ---
-title: 🎉 Easily create your own simple yet highly customizable blog
+title: 🎉 Join the Trust & Application AI Lab!
-summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
+summary: An amazing new start for me, everything is pretty cool!
-date: 2023-10-27
+date: 2024-9-1

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.